polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 <img alt="Hyperlambda Evaluator" title="Hyperlambda Evaluator" src="https://servergardens.files.wordpress.com/2020/05/evaluator.png" />

-Logically the Hyperlambda evaluator will signal each nodes in your Hyperlambda code, sequentially, assuming all of your nodes are referencing an `ISlot` class, unless the node's name starts with a _"."_ or has an empty name.
+Logically the Hyperlambda evaluator will signal each nodes in your Hyperlambda code sequentially, assuming all of your nodes are referencing an `ISlot` class, unless the node's name starts with a _"."_ or has an empty name.

 ## Hyperlambda structure